 61. The hourly SO2 mass emissions (lbs) for a low mass emissions unit (Acid Rain Program units, only) shall be determined using Equation LM-9 and the appropriate fuel-based SO2 emission factor for the fuels combusted in that hour.
-If more than one fuel is combusted in the hour, use the highest emission factor for all of the fuels combusted in the hour.
-If records are missing as to which fuel was combusted in the hour, use the highest emission factor for all of the fuels capable of being combusted in the unit.
+If more than one fuel is combusted in the hour, use the highest emission factor for all of the fuels combusted in the hour, use the highest emission factor for all of the fuels capable of being combusted in the unit.